iamsubhrajit10/Computer-Systems/Assignment 6/readme.md

 ```bash
 $>sudo python3 topology_part2.py --config {b,c} [--loss LOSS] --cc {vegas,reno,cubic,bbr}
 ```
-loss parameter is optional. as per question LOSS ranges between 0 to 3 (0 when no loss, otherwise 1-3)
+loss parameter is optional for question a,b, and c.
+As per question LOSS ranges between 0 to 3 (0 when no loss, otherwise 1-3)

 to exit from CLI, type:
 ```bash